tegorman13/Dissertation/docs/Sections/diss_full_hugo.md

 | Intercept    |    91.01 |         80.67 |        101.26 |   1 |
 | conditVaried |    36.15 |         16.35 |         55.67 |   1 |

-Table 10: **Experiment 2 - End of training performance**.
+Table 9: **Experiment 2 - End of training performance**.
 The Intercept represents the average of the baseline condition (constant training), and the conditVaried coefficient reflects the difference between the constant and varied groups.
 A larger positive coefficient indicates a greater deviation (lower accuracy) for the varied group.
 CrI values indicate 95% credible intervals. pd is the probability of direction (the % of the posterior on the same side of 0 as the coefficient estimate).
 </div>

-*Training*. **?@fig-e2-train-dev** presents the deviations across training blocks for both constant and varied training groups.
+*Training*. <a href="#fig-e2-train-dev" class="quarto-xref">Figure 15</a> presents the deviations across training blocks for both constant and varied training groups.
 We again compared training performance on the band common to both groups (600-800).
 The full model results are shown in Table 1.
 The varied group had a significantly greater deviation than the constant group in the final training block, ( $\beta$ = 36.15, 95% CrI \[16.35, 55.67\]; pd = 99.95%).

 <div id="tbl-e2-bmm-dist">